AElfProject/AElf/docs-sphinx/reference/smart-contract-api/profit.md

 }
 ```

+Two previously created schemes can be put in a scheme/sub-scheme relation.
+This will effectively add the specified sub-scheme as a **beneficiary** of the parent scheme.

+- **AddSubSchemeInput**:
   - **scheme id**: the parent scheme ID.
   - **sub scheme id**: the child scheme ID.
   - **sub scheme shares**: number of shares of the sub-scheme.

 ## **Remove sub-scheme**

-Removes a sub-scheme from a scheme.
-Note that only the manager of the parent scheme can remove a sub-scheme from it.

 ```Protobuf
 rpc RemoveSubScheme (RemoveSubSchemeInput) returns (google.protobuf.Empty) {}